-Most often, caregivers have difficulty asking for help.
+Most often, caregivers have difficult asking for help.
 Either they do not recognize the stress, or they feel hopeless.
 Caregivers often feel extreme guilt when asking someone else to provide care in their stead, even if only for a short period of time.
 Thus, it is very important for the family and friends of caregivers to encourage regular respite for the caregiver and to ensure that the caregiver takes these regular breaks.
-Respite can be provided in home or at a facility and may take the form of day care or involve a short stay at the facility.
+Respite can still be provided in the home even today, and once the pandemic concerns have abated, may take the form of day care or a short stay at a nursing facility.